Table

 • The quantifiable value of the impact it might create

-FMEA helps organisations determine just how severe a specific risk can be.
-Then, they create an ordered list, with the most severe risk at the top, and then plan for contingencies.
+FMEA helps organizations determine just how severe a specific risk can be.
+Then, they create an ordered list, with the most severe risk at the top, and then plan for contingencies using an effective risk detection system.

 Another technique that’s popular for risk detection is the structured what-if technique, or SWIFT.
 This is more qualitative and can be used either to complement FMEA or discretely.

-Companies often evaluate various situations that might arise, and then prepare solutions in the work environment.
+Companies often evaluate various situations that might arise, and then prepare solutions in the work environment using a tailored risk detection program.

 Retrospective methods are used after a safety incident occurs.
 For instance, root cause analysis is a common technique that companies use to determine what went wrong.

-By identifying the root cause of a problem, organisations are in a better position to institute safety-related changes.
+By identifying the root cause of a problem, organizations are in a better position to institute safety-related changes.
 However, most companies generally focus on prospective risk detection.

 This reduces the risk of any major safety incidents and ensures that the company takes all relevant steps for the safety of its workforce.

-Companies can improve risk detection with the help of AI software.
-It’s impossible for organisations to regularly monitor and record all safety events in the workplace.
+Companies can improve risk detection with the help of AI-powered safety software.
+It’s impossible for organizations to regularly monitor and record all safety events in the workplace.

 Instead, by connecting AI software to their existing CCTV network, they can get a better understanding of the performance of safety protocols.